pangeo-data/pangeo-eosc/README.md

 In this repository we are storing configuration files we use for setting up Pangeo on EOSC.

+Are you a user who wants to get access to `pangeo-eosc` services?
+Please check the [getting started for users](./users-getting-started.md).

 ## Publication & outreach